LautaroJayat/ruok/Readme.md

 # RUOK Scheduler
 ![logo 1](./assets/ruok_logo.png)

-An open source took to monitor your services with ease.
+An open source tool to monitor your services with ease.

 ## Features